Communion Minister Training Guidelines

 Education and/or Experience:

-• Bachelor’s degree is required.
+• Bachelor’s degree in business or marketing.

 • Experience in Catholic education, preferred.